this-is-tobi/homelab/docs/05-services.md

 [HAProxy](https://www.haproxy.org/) is a free and open source software that provides a high availability load balancer and reverse proxy for TCP and HTTP-based applications that spreads requests across multiple servers.

-Haproxy load-balances all incoming http and https traffic from the Internet (ports 80 and 443) via the master nodes, and also load-balances all Kubernetes api server traffic on the local network (port 6443).
+Haproxy load-balances all incoming http and https traffic from the Internet (ports 80 and 443) onto the traefik host ports published by klipper-lb on every cluster node (workers preferred, masters as backup), in TCP/TLS-passthrough mode — TLS terminates at traefik inside the cluster.
+It also load-balances Kubernetes api server traffic on the local network (port 6443) onto the master nodes.
 An ACL rule is defined to accept only local network IP address requests for the api server.

-The web interface lets you view the health status of master nodes on both types of endpoints (server api and internet traffic).
+The web interface lets you view the health status of every backend node on both types of endpoints (server api and internet traffic).

 ### Pi-Hole